YYL7/Projects/Time Series Forecasting/README.md

 Secondly, I scaled the average temperature from 0 to 1, which should be inversed back after building the modle cause we need to calculate the RMSE;

-Lastly, I reshaped the training data and testing data by size of looking back, from which we could predict the current temperature by looking back how many years we difined.
+Lastly, I reshaped the training data and testing data by size of looking back, from which we could predict the current temperature by looking back how many periods we difined.
 And for this dataset, I decided to set the size of looking back as 60 months, or 5 years.

 # Algorithm
 After prepared the dataset, I used Keras in Python to build one-layer LSTM model with epco of 100.